szarkadiusz/MailManager/README.md

 # MailManager
 Simple app which creates mail and random password for new user.
-This is modified version of LoginBuildercreated with Swing.
+This is modified version of LoginBuilder created with Swing.